 2-2: Manuscript Title

-Title of up to 15 words should not contain the name of locations, countries or cities of the research as well as abbreviations.
+The title of up to 15 words should not contain the name of the research's locations, countries, or cities as well as abbreviations.
 Avoid complicated and technical expressions and do not use vague expressions.

 An abstract of 150 to 250 words that sketches the purpose of the study; basic procedures; main findings; its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.

-Provide 4 to 8 keywords which can be used for indexing purposes.
-Keywords should not repeat the words of the manuscript title or contain abbreviations and shall be written in alphabetical order as separated by semicolon.
-Abbreviations should be defined at first mention and used consistently thereafter through the text.
+Provide 4 to 8 keywords that can be used for indexing purposes.
+Keywords should not repeat the words of the manuscript title or contain abbreviations and shall be written in alphabetical order as separated by semicolons.
+Abbreviations should be defined at first mention and used consistently thereafter throughout the text.

 Describes briefly the background of the investigation with updated information and states the aim of the study.